Arabidopsis-Information-Portal/KEGG-Pathway-App/README.md

-# testapp
+# KEGG Pathway App

-This app displays a table of the pathways in the KEGG database
+is app displays a table of the pathways in the KEGG database